-Providers of ACE are community owned and managed, not for profit organisations that have adult education as a primary focus.
-While there are numerous other community-owned and managed organisations that deliver some adult education within their primary service orientation - such as rural fire brigades, sporting clubs, churches and Landcare organisations, as well as health, migrant, women and aged care centre - these are not usually identified as ACE providers.
+ACE providers community owned and managed, not for profit organisations that have adult education as a primary focus.
+While there are numerous other community-owned and managed organisations that deliver some adult education within their primary service orientation such as rural fire brigades, sporting clubs, churches and Landcare organisations, as well as health, migrant, women and aged care centre - these are not usually identified as ACE providers.

-ACE providers usually are highly networked within their local communities and particularly with other human services providers.
+ACE providers are highly networked within their local communities; particularly with other human services providers.

 Through their partnerships, ACE providers access their clients and/or facilitate referrals for their clients to ensure appropriate support services are combined with their adult learning provision.
 Their partnerships strengthen the capacity of the local community to lead place based, community development.
-Volunteering is also an important activity in ACE providers that aids learning services provision at lowest cost and for those involved volunteering can be a stepping stone to other work.
+Volunteering is also an important activity for ACE providers because it aids low cost service provision.
+Involvement in volunteering can be a stepping stone to other work.

-The distinctive features of ACE are recognised by ACE participants as its key strengths.
+The distinctive features of ACE are recognised by ACE participants as key strengths.

-To illustrate this point, provided in Table 2 below are the results obtained from 373 ACE VET students and also 69 ACE VET provider personnel in NSW, who were asked to rate the significance of various features commonly referred to as 'strengths of ACE'.
+To illustrate this point, Table 2 provides the results obtained from 373 ACE VET students and also 69 ACE VET provider personnel in NSW, who were asked to rate the significance of various features commonly referred to as 'strengths of ACE'.
 The magnitude of the percentages confirms the perceptions of these features as strengths (and hence advantages) of ACE.